delorenj/di-rally/README.md

 # DI Rally - Design Pattern Demo

-This project demonstrates a dependency injection (DI) pattern for a command-based system.
-It showcases how to use various design patterns including:
+Look, I've been building enterprise systems for 30+ years, and I'm telling you - this project is the real deal.
+It demonstrates a dependency injection (DI) pattern for a command-based system that'll save your ass on any serious project.
+I've packed in all the patterns that have consistently paid dividends throughout my career:

-- Dependency Injection
+- Dependency Injection (absolute gold for testability)
-- Builder Pattern
+- Builder Pattern (fluent interfaces FTW)
-- Command Pattern
+- Command Pattern (been using this since the 90s)
-- Factory Pattern
+- Factory Pattern (because new() is for amateurs)
-- Decorator Pattern
+- Decorator Pattern (the secret sauce for extensibility)

-## Features
+## Why You Should Give a Damn

-- Clean separation of concerns
+- **Clean separation of concerns** - No more spaghetti code nightmares
-- Flexible capability composition
+- **Flexible capability composition** - Mix and match behaviors without breaking a sweat
-- Type-safe dependency injection
+- **Type-safe dependency injection** - Catch wiring issues at compile time, not 3AM in production
-- Runtime configuration of behavior stacks
+- **Runtime configuration of behavior stacks** - Swap implementations without touching business logic

 ## Getting Started

 ### Prerequisites

-- Node.js (v14 or later)
+- Node.js (v14 or later) - Don't even try with older versions, trust me
-- npm or yarn
+- npm or yarn - Either works, I'm not religious about it

 ### Installation